Troubled coal miner Bumi holds crucial board meeting

-SINGAPORE, Oct 11 (Reuters) - The directors of troubled Bumi Plc, one of the world’s largest thermal coal exporters, hold a board meeting on Thursday as the future of the company created by British financier Nat Rothschild and Indonesia’s Bakrie family hangs in the balance.
+SINGAPORE (Reuters) - The directors of troubled Bumi Plc BUMIP.L, one of the world’s largest thermal coal exporters, gathered for a board meeting on Thursday amid an uncertain future for the company created by British-born financier Nat Rothschild and Indonesia’s Bakrie family.

-Allegations of impropriety, against a background of weak coal prices and tumbling shares, have strained already frayed relations between major investors in the London venture and fuelled speculation of a potential split.
+Allegations of financial irregularities, against a background of weak coal prices and tumbling shares, have strained already frayed relations between major investors in the London venture and fuelled speculation of a potential split.

-The relationship between Rothschild and the Bakries, one of Indonesia’s most powerful and politically-connected families, has soured over the past year, particularly after a leaked letter from the financier last November that called for a “radical clean-up”.
-Rothschild was removed as co-chairman months later.
+The meeting was being held in Singapore and Rothschild, 41-year-old scion of the Rothschild banking dynasty, was in the city, sources close to the company said.
+They said the board members had dinner together on Wednesday night.

-Relations have also frayed between the Bakries and Indonesian tycoon Samin Tan, who pulled the Bakries back from default last year with a $1 billion investment, only to watch the value of his shares crumble.
+The board includes Rothschild, Indra Bakrie, one of the Bakrie brothers, and Samin Tan, an Indonesian billionaire who pulled the Bakries back from default last year with a $1 billion investment, only to watch the value of his shares crumble.

 The Bakries and Tan each hold half of a 47.6 percent stake in Bumi Plc, while Rothschild owns 12 percent.

+The letter was seen as a sign of his frustration with the Bakrie family, whose patriarch Aburizal Bakrie is an Indonesian presidential candidate.

+Tan and the Bakries pushed out Rothschild as co-chairman in March and Tan became chairman.

-Sources have said Tan is “furious” with the Bakries after watching the value of his investment plunge -- the shares he bought are worth 9 times less than the level at which he came in.
+But relations have also frayed between the Bakries and Tan.
+Sources have said Tan is “furious” with the Bakries after watching the value of his investment plunge -- the shares he bought are worth only one-ninth the level at which he came in.

-The board meeting is in Singapore, and is the first gathering since an inquiry into potential wrongdoing at the group’s Indonesian operations was announced last month.
+The board meeting is the first since an inquiry into potential wrongdoing at the group’s Indonesian operations was announced last month.

-The independent probe, being led by a London law firm and still in progress, has revived worries over governance at Bumi Plc and concerns over the woes of its debt-burdened affiliate, PT Bumi Resources, the jewel in the Bakrie empire.
+The independent probe, being led by a London law firm and still in progress, has revived worries over governance at Bumi Plc and concerns over the woes of its debt-burdened affiliate, PT Bumi Resources (BUMI.JK), the jewel in the Bakrie empire.

-Most of the allegations of impropriety, expected to total more than $500 million, relate to Bumi Resources, the flagship Bakrie miner and Indonesia’s largest coal producer.
-Two of three investments at the centre of the probe, though, have already been written down to zero by the London parent.
+Most of the allegations of financial irregularity, expected to total more than $500 million, relate to Bumi Resources, the flagship Bakrie miner and Indonesia’s largest coal producer.
+Two of three investments at the center of the probe, though, have already been written down to zero by the London parent.

 “While we are not able to quantify the amounts involved in these irregularities, we believe this investigation may reinforce the idea that the company needs to address its complex corporate structure,” analysts at JP Morgan, the bank that fostered the creation of Bumi, said in a note last month.